-Figure 6-9 is a sample retarding potential probe analysis curve on axis of the ion source.
-The mean energy shown in Fig. 6-8 was obtained from curves similar to this.
+Figure 6-13 is a sample retarding potential probe analysis curve on axis of the ion source.
+The mean energy shown in Fig. 6-12 was obtained from curves similar to this.
 An electric field is associated with the interaction of the plasma (sheath) and the magnetic field.
 This will cause probe currents to be measured at voltages above the discharge voltage.
 Probe currents can also be found less than zero, due to small leakage of electrons to the collector of the probe.

 The ion beam profiles in this section were taken using a screened probe that excludes electrons and measures only ions.
 Refer to reference 1 for more information.
-Spherical target profiles with the source at the center of the sphere and flat target profiles that are normal to the beam axis are included at a working distance of 30 cm (12 in.).
-Fig. 6-10 illustrates both target configurations.
-Argon profiles can be found in Figs. 6-11 through 6-16.
-Oxygen and Nitrogen profiles are included in Figs. 6-17 through 6-28.
+Spherical target profiles with the source at the center of the sphere are included at a working distance of 30 cm (12 in.).
+Argon profiles can be found in Figs. 6-15 and 6-18.
+Oxygen profiles are included in Figs. 6-19 through 6-22.
 The ion current density would vary inversely as the square of the distance at other target distances.